EyasuTeshome/shifttracker/becoming-a-remote-professional/three-habits-for-success.md

 ### 1) Understand and get ready for deadlines

 - Start by understanding what deadlines are due on which days.
 - Start early.
 Projects may be harder as they first seem so plan for extra time needed.
-Account for extra time to get reviews from Code Reviewers as they can take up to 24 hours.
+Students in the Full-Stack program need to account for extra time to get reviews from Code Reviewers as they can take up to 24 hours.
 Don't leave finishing your projects until right before the deadline!

 ### 2) Be present or communicate early